cvc5/cvc5.github.io/_posts/2024-4-15-interfaces-for-understanding-cvc5.md

 While the discussion will focus on the command line interface and *.smt2 text interface, most of the features mentioned in this post are available in each of our APIs (C++, Java, Python).
 Many of these features are new and are under active development.
-All features are available in the latest unstable version of cvc5 on its main branch.
+All features are available in the latest development version of cvc5 on its [main branch](https://github.com/cvc5/cvc5).

 ## Interfaces for when things go right